ooddle

 Week 2 is about replacement.
 The hand reaches for the phone out of habit, not just news desire.
 Build a replacement: a book on the desk, a walking route at the times you used to scroll, a journaling app for the moments you would have read headlines.

 Many participants find this week harder than week 1.
 The withdrawal is real.
 The brain genuinely misses the dopamine hit of headlines, especially negative ones.
 Stay with it.
+The discomfort peaks in week 2 and recedes through week 3.

 Week 3

 Week 3 brings a recalibration.
-Most participants report better sleep, lower background anxiety, and a sense of mental space.
+Many participants report better sleep, lower background anxiety, and a sense of mental space.
 Use week 3 to notice what fills the time and attention you were spending on news.
 Some of it goes to better things.
 Some goes to other distractions.
 Pay attention.

 • Notice mood.
 Watch for the absence of low-grade dread you may not have realized was there.